mattrude/wp-plugin-sitemap-generator/README.md

 * Version 1.1: [Download zip](https://github.com/downloads/mattrude/wp-plugin-sitemap-generator/sitemap-generator.v1.1.zip)
 * Version 1.0: [Download zip](https://github.com/downloads/mattrude/wp-plugin-sitemap-generator/sitemap-generator.v1.0.zip)

+You may also download this plugin directly from the git repository using the following command:

+    git clone git@github.com:mattrude/wp-plugin-sitemap-generator.git sitemap-generator

 ## Installation
 As with most WordPress plugins, there is two ways of installing this plugin.